-A full library of pre-defined VBA functions can be found in the lower left pane of the Expression Builder under the Functions folder.
-Help regarding each function can be accessed by first expanding the Functions folder, then selecting the desired function from the lower right pane and pressing the F1 key or by right-clicking the function and selecting Help from the popup menu that appears.
+When using the Expression Builder, help regarding each function can be accessed by first selecting the Functions folder from the lower left pane, then selecting the desired function from the lower right pane and pressing the F1 key or by right-clicking the function and selecting Help from the popup menu that appears.

 Introduction to AutoMate Scripting